lithin9/discord-openai-chat-bot/readme.txt

 to restart it simply run ps -ef to find the nohup process then kill it and run the command again. kill <process id>

-You can also run it with ndemon.
+You can also run it with nodemon.
 To install nodemon type sudo npm install -g nodemon.
 To run it type nohup nodemon bot.js & run disown
 Then it should restart the application automatically when you make changes.